anfinil/activity-feed/README.md

  * define a minimalistic API for a typical event-based News Feed (a.k.a.
 Activity Feed)
  * provide a scalable default backend implementation using Redis.

+### Design

-As a result, this is a very fast Redis-backed user activity feed of various events relevant to the given user.
-As events arrive, they are converted to a compacted string-based schema, and stored in several sets within Redis, using several data structures, such as Ordered Set and List.
+This feed works best in a combination with application events, using any event-dispatching framework such as [Ventable](https://github.com/kigster/ventable), or [Wisper](https://github.com/krisleech/wisper).
+As events are dispatched, an application component that generates activity feed must subscribes to a subset of the events that must appear in the feed.
+The events are converted to a compacted string-based schema, and stored in Redis using several internal data structures.

 This is a _write-time_ activity-feed implementation, where the speed optimization is focused on the _read-time_ performance, and the majority of the work is performed when the event is actually published.
 When the user requests their feed, it is constructed by returning the rendered versions of the events stored in the user's feed.

+> The trade-off here is a possible delay in receiving an event in your feed.
+Because most of the work is performed at the event generation time, it must update feeds of all users who are subscribed to (or follow) a user (or any other model) that generated the event.
+If your system allows large audiences (eg, Twitter's celebrities have many millions of followers), then this approach suffers from a 'Bieber Problem'.
+For more information on the differences between _write-time_ and _read-time_ activity feed, please read [the following blog post by Lee Byron, Facebook](https://hashnode.com/post/architecture-how-would-you-go-about-building-an-activity-feed-like-facebook-cioe6ea7q017aru53phul68t1/answer/ciol0lbaa02q52s530vfqea0t)

-Events can be any ruby classes that application provides, as long as they respond to several required methods (see below).
-They should also be able to render themselves in order to show up within the application, but this functionality is outside of the scope of this gem.
+Events can be a pure ruby classes, as long as they respond to the required methods (see below).
+They should also be able to render themselves in whatever formats needed, in order to show up within the application, but this functionality is outside of the scope of this gem.

 ### Features